fastify/fastify-reply-from/README.md

 #### `undici`

 By default, [undici](https://github.com/nodejs/undici) will be used to perform the HTTP/1.1 requests.
-Enabling this flag should guarantee
+Enabling this option should guarantee
 20-50% more throughput.

-This flag could controls the settings of the undici client, like so:
+This option controls the settings of the undici client, like so:

 ```js
 proxy.register(require('@fastify/reply-from'), {